wagnerjfr/orchestrator-raft-sqlite/README.md

 ```

 ### Running the containers
-Open 3 terminals and run each line below in one of them
+Open 3 terminals and run each command below in one of them

 #### Terminal 1
 ```